-- costs such as investment management, supervisor, custodial, fund accounting, audit and legal costs and is paid monthly.
-These fees are deducted from, and are reflected in, the Fund unit price; and
+- The base fund fee covers: - costs such as investment management, supervisor, custodial, fund accounting, audit and legal costs and is paid monthly.
+These fees are deducted from, and are reflected in, the Fund unit price; and - estimated underlying external fund charges, where applicable.

-Schedule 9.
 Milford Global Corporate Bond Fund